Mindfulness-Based Cognitive Therapy In Austin, TX

 What Is Mindfulness?

-Mindfulness-based cognitive therapy incorporates mindfulness practices into cognitive therapy.
+Mindfulness-based cognitive therapy incorporates mindfulness training into cognitive therapy.
 This is achieved through the use of stress reduction activities familiar with mindfulness, such as meditation and the use of breathing exercises.

-By using these tools, therapists who practice mindfulness-based cognitive therapy are able to offer treatment for a variety of concerns, including depression.
+By using these mindfulness techniques, therapists who practice mindfulness-based cognitive therapy are able to offer treatment for a variety of concerns.
 This allows for the person in question to address their negative thought patterns before they spiral out of control.

 We're Here To Help